shyuen/eas-weather-rs/README.md

 # eas-weather-rs

-A web microservice service that provides emergency alert system (EAS) information.
+eas-weather-rs is a Rust-based microservice that provides emergency alert system (EAS) information via an HTTP API.

+Built with a hexagonal architecture, it features SQLx database migrations, OpenAPI (Swagger) integration for API documentation, and follows a domain-driven design with clear separation of concerns.

+This project was created to help learn Rust and the hexagonal pattern, originally started without AI assistance as an opportunity to learn to use AI effectively for coding.

+## General Setup Information

-## Nix Environment
+### Nix Development Environment
 *You may skip this section if you are not using Nix.*

 This project includes a `flake.nix` file for setting up the development environment on a NixOS machine.